 Below are 10 strategies that could have a significant impact on need-based aid eligibility.
 These suggested strategies are meant to increase your awareness of different steps families can take to minimize their EFC, thereby increasing their eligibility for financial aid.
 Since each family’s situation is unique, some or all of these strategies may not apply.
 Each family’s EFC will differ based upon the four buckets discussed above (parent assets and income, student assets and income).
 In addition, depending upon the total cost of attendance for each school and your EFC, your college funding strategy will vary based on these two factors.

-- Consider the implications of how grandparents give money to help pay for college.
+Consider the implications of how grandparents give money to help pay for college.
 There are several approaches grandparents can take if they would like to help save and pay for college.
-The implications depend upon if the student may be eligible for aid.
+The implications depend upon if the student may be eligible for aid and what schools they choose to apply to.
 To be on the save side, it’s best to contribute to a 529 plan that is in the parent’s name.
 Another option is for grandparents to pay for the last two years of college or help pay off loans after the student has graduated*.

 Your EFC will change each year because in addition to income and assets, it also examines a family’s demographic information, including family size, number of students in college, the age of the oldest parent, family structure (are parents married, separated, or divorced), the family’s tax filing status, and the student’s enrollment status.